connoralittle/fond-utils/README.md

 This resulting PDDL domain is now deterministic and can then be used as input to the original [Fast-Downward](https://github.com/aibasel/downward) SAS translator.

+> [!WARNING]
+> If the new domain is named with a suffix (as in the default case), existing problem instances may not be compatible with the new domain, as they will still refer to the original domain in the `:domain` section.
+If these problem instances will be used with the new PDDL encoding, either use no suffix for the domain name (so it will keep the same name as the original) or change the `:domain` section in the problem instances to match the new name that includes the suffix.

 ### As a library

 This is an example of how we can normalize and determinize a PDDL non-deterministic domain programmatically: